 “As long as we are together we can do whatever we want…”

-It’s easy to get caught in worldly temptations.
+It’s easy to get caught up in the creep creep of worldly temptations.
 What looks like simple pleasure from the outside can quickly turn to bondage.
 Once you open the door the enemy will move in and set up camp; and that is exactly what happened.
 I turned 40 in a sexual identity crisis, on a perimenopausal hormonal roller coaster, with empty nest syndrome setting in and my 20 year marriage crumbling.
 My drug and alcohol abuse spiraled into deep depression, I was running away from home and acting out in extremely unhealthy ways.

 Violence erupts continually and the police are regulars at our front door.

-Bondage brings true freedom!
+Bondage brings true freedom.

 I’m not proud to have a criminal record; however, jail was the best thing that ever happened to me.
 I never want to forget that experience and the lessons I learned about myself, life and God.
 When I was released from jail, I went to counseling and rededicated my life and marriage to Jesus Christ.

 Through a personal process of studying, meditating on and speaking God’s Word over my life, as well as working a 12 Step program, God continues to heal the many broken places in my heart, mind and soul.
 In my Heavenly Father, I have found the love I searched for my whole life.
 God has called me to reach other women who struggle with life and addiction.
 It’s my prayer that by sharing my story, other hurting women will know they aren’t alone in their pain and that life after addiction is possible.
-True life comes only from trusting Christ and depending on the Holy Spirit daily to walk in His freedom.
+True life comes only from trusting Christ, staying in God’s Word and depending on the Holy Spirit daily to walk in His freedom.

 If the Son sets you free, you will be free indeed. ~ John 8:36